 CAA SCO reinforces calls for dedicated funding from provincial gas tax

-TORONTO, March 25, 2014 /CNW/ - This winter will likely be remembered as the worst winter in the last 20 years.
+LONDON, ON, April 8, 2014 /CNW/ - This winter will likely be remembered as the worst winter in the last 20 years.
 The fluctuating freeze-thaw cycle over the past four months has littered Ontario roads with crater-sized potholes resulting in teeth-rattling rides for road users.

 With so many roads across the province in need of dire repairs, CAA South Central Ontario (CAA SCO) is urging the Ontario government to permanently dedicate a portion of the revenue collected from gas taxes to fixing our roads, bridges and highways.

-A CAA commissioned report by the The Conference Board of Canada concluded motorists in Ontario cover between 70 and 90 per cent of the costs of the road network through fees and gas taxes.
+A CAA commissioned report by The Conference Board of Canada concluded motorists in Ontario cover between 70 and 90 per cent of the costs of the road network through fees and gas taxes.
 In the Greater Toronto and Hamilton Area (GTHA), road users more than cover the full costs of construction, maintenance and policing.

 "The province of Ontario has been collecting a gas tax for decades and CAA has long called for a permanent dedicated fund to help pay for much needed repairs on our deteriorating roads and crumbling bridges," said Faye Lyons, Government Relations, CAA SCO.